MacLemon/CongressChecklist/README.md

 - 3.5mm jack splitter (so you can watch a movie or talk recording together on the train)

 #### Mobil and Communications
-- phones
+- Phones
-	- mobile phone (GSM) one each
+	- Mobile phone (GSM) one each
 		- for your day-to-day SIM card
 		- for an optional SIM card of the country you travel to
 		- for a local GSM network at the venue,